On the 15th of March Seibo delivered a presentation as part of the Lakeland

 University Lecture Series.
 The presentation focused on how nations have learned

-by first being the recipients of the kindness of others and also focused on the seemingly paradoxical statement that “giving is actually receiving”!
+to become giving by first being the recipients of the kindness of others and also focused on the seemingly paradoxical statement that “giving is actually receiving”!

 Drawing on the experiences of people as diverse as the Choctaw American Indians